 However it’s presented, these companies make many of the same claims:

-- Final step to confirm your scholarship eligibility: checking account info!
+- The final step to confirm your scholarship eligibility: checking account info.

 3. The Scam